OpenClassrooms-Student-Center/Developpez-le-front-end-en-utilisant-Angular/README.md

 Services are used for some components :
 - olympic-service to get informations about all countries or only one with HttpClient.
-- header-service to set title and other informations of header page.

 ## Modules and app-routing-module